evaluationz

 AI-based document recognition

-Document scans are processed by AI to detect tampering, validate fonts, formats, certificate authenticity.
+Document scans are processed by AI to detect tampering, validate fonts, formats, and certificate authenticity.
 This reduces manual scrutiny and error.

 Real-time eKYC and face-matching

-Candidates can upload Aadhaar, PAN or passport via mobile; the system performs face-match verification.
+Candidates can upload Aadhaar, PAN, or passport via mobile; the system performs face-match verification.
 This reduces fraud risk and accelerates identity checks for PAN India hiring.

 Automated criminal checks